Hanly-Wijaya/Prank-App-Mac/README.md

 # Changelogs
 Version 1.2: New line, removed ability to see app on Dock and Force Quit App UI.

-New Download and README.md: Fixed more info and changed folder name.
+New Download and README.md: Fixed more info and moved the app to 'Releases'.